We Gotta Go Now (The Boys episode): Development

 In July 2019, it was announced that the second season of The Boys was already in development during San Diego Comic-Con a week before the series premiered.
 The series showrunner and head writer Eric Kripke was already writing on the scripts for the season, having started to work on them during the 2018 United States elections in order to capture the topics and themes that it would be explored for the season accurately, which would be the white nationalism, white supremacy, systemic racism, and xenophobia.
 In June 2020, it was announced that the episodes for the second season would be released in a weekly basis instead of dropping all of them in one day in order to make people discuss about the topics for a longer time.
 The episode titled "We Gotta Go Now" was written by Ellie Monahan and directed by Batan Silva.
-The episode is titled with the name of the issues #23–29 of the comic book series of the same name as well as the Vol. 4 of the comic book series of the same name.
+The episode is titled with the name of the issues #23–29 of the comic book series of the same name as well as Vol. 4 of the comic book series of the same name.